rust-lang/chalk/chalk-engine/src/README.md

 to prove in this strand.
 Initally, when a strand is first created, there is no selected subgoal.

-**Activating a strand.** Now that we have created the table T0 and initialized it with strands, we have to actually try and produce an answer.
-We do this by invoking the `ensure_answer` operation on the
+### Activating a strand

-table: specifically, we say `ensure_answer(T0, A0)`, meaning "ensure that there is a 0th answer".
+Now that we have created the table T0 and initialized it with strands, we have to actually try and produce an answer.
+We do this by invoking the `ensure_answer` operation on the table: specifically, we say `ensure_answer(T0, A0)`, meaning "ensure that there is a 0th answer".

 Remember that tables store not only strands, but also a vector of cached answers.
 The first thing that `ensure_answer` does is to check